- Harry and Harry's Household

 - Mind Control: Her betrayal of Harry was due to Justin mucking around with her brain—if you believe her unsubstantiated word.
 The jury is still out.

 - New Old Flame: While mentioned in the first book, her appearance was a surprise.
-Mostly because we thought she was dead.
+Mostly because Harry and the readers thought she was dead.

 - Obfuscating Stupidity: She deliberately failed the White Council's aptitude tests so she could avoid their attention.